A Perfect Guide for What To Wear Skiing (11 Essential Beginner Ski Gear Items)

 Ski bibs resemble overalls.
 They are pants with adjustable straps at the top.
 They provide protection not only for your legs but for some of your upper body as well.

 Children or beginners typically wear a full ski bib for that added measure of protection when they fall.
+Let’s be honest you don’t want snow touching your back when you fall.

 Ski pants are basically just waterproof pants.
-When you go to buy ski pants there is a range that indicates how water resistant it is.
+When you go to buy ski pants there is a range that indicates how water-resistant it is.
 The higher the number, the better.
-This number indicates the water-resistance of the material.
+This number indicates the water resistance of the material.

 Ski Pant Brands